-REMOVAL.
-GEORGE L. BIDGOOD.

-BOOKSELLER, Agent Methodist Depository, RICHMOND, VIRGINIA,
+GEORGE L. BIDGOOD, BOOKSELLER, Agent Methodist Depository,

+RICHMOND, VIRGINIA,

-WOULD respectfully inform his friends and NO. 161 MAIN STREET, Recently occupied by Mr. Chas.
+A/OULD respectfully inform his friends and NO. 161 MAIN STREET, Recently occupied by Mr. Chas.
 A. Gwatkin, and one door below Messrs.
 Kent, Pain & Co.
 His stock of BOOKS, STATIONERY, AND FANCY ARTICLES, will compare favorably with any house South.
 He has selected with great care a splendid assortment of stationery, to suit the most fastidious.
 A collection of choice MIS-CELLANEOUS, STANDARD AND THEOLOGICAL WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.
 The trade can be supplied with our own own Books upon the same terms as at the Nashville house.
 For terms, see Catalogue, which will be furnished gratis.
 Merchants, Ministers, Colporteurs and Consumers, will find it to their advantage to patronize the Depository.
-The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the comfort and ease of the customer.
+The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the comfort and case of the customer.
 Also polite and accommodating clerks are employed.
 Orders will be faithfully and promptly attended to.
 Don't forget the place.
 No. 161 Main street, one door below Kent, Pain & Co's.

 COLLEGE HOTEL.
-THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING
+THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING which is well known to all who have the tall and judge for The public are respectfully solicited to call and judge for themselves, as promises might be made and not complied with.

 Hillsboro' street is noted for good water and beautiful shade during the summer months.
-The Proprietor designs keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water.
-The public are respectfully solicited to call and judge for hemselves, as promises might be made and not complied SAMUEL E. PHILLIPS, Ag't.
-Jan.
-26, 1861.
+The Proprietor designs keeping a-House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water.

-\$50 SEWING MACHINES .-- The Quaker City Sewing Machine works with two threads making double lock stitch, which will not rip or ravel, even if very fourth stitch be cut.
+SAMUEL E. PHILLIPS, Ak't. \$50 SEWING MACHINES .-- The Quaker City Sewing Machine works with two threads making double lock stitch, which will not rip or rayel, even if very fourth stitch be cut.
 It sews equally as well the parsest Linsey or the finest Muslin, and is undeniably the st machine in market.
-Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them-
+Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them-Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., having tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.

-Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., having tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.
-All persons wishing to secure the agency for the sale of he Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
+All persons wishing to secure the agency for the sale of h e Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
 Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
 We will pay a reasonable per cent. to all persons taking agencies.